eyecan-ai/pipelime-python/docs/operations/stages.md

 The dynamic key name is given through the `key` field, that defaults to the string "image", and includes a `description`.
 Though not essential, you should always set fields' descriptions because they are automatically used by pipelime to display a help message in the [CLI](../cli/overview.md).
 Likewise, the class docstring is extracted and used as a description of the stage.

-Using a stage to implement the average color computation is now pretty easy:
+Using a stage to implement the average color computation is pretty easy as well:

 ```python
 from pydantic import Field